-Would you like to try your hand at fishing when you are in Bright and surrounds but not sure where to start, what to take or where to go?
+Would you like to try your hand at fishing when you are in Bright but not sure where to start, what to take or where to go?
 Read on and we'll help you along the way.

 Take the whole family or your best fishing buddy and enjoy your day and set out with some local knowledge.